dagoodma/serial2udp/README.md

 This project converts a serial port into a UDP port in software.
 It is used for various autonomous systems projects that require interfacing with Simulink to avoid issues with the serial port on some platforms.

+## License/distribution

+This project follows the terms of the Mozilla Public License v2.0.
+Any distribution of the source code of this project must follow those licensing terms.

 ## Usage

 This program is run on the command line and all CLI options are enumerated when the program is run without options.
 Specifying -h or --help at the command line will also list all options.